Jackthesuper/Notes/README.md

 --------------------------------------------------------------------------------

-Download and Develop
+For Develop:

 do 'npm update' to install all required node packages

-run 'meteor' to starat the applicaiton (if meteor has been installed)
+run 'meteor' to start the applicaiton (if meteor has been installed)